 The back has a monochrome version of the image on the front, although there’s no quote other than confirming the legitimacy of the autograph.

-It’s fair to say that it’s expensive, but that’s likely due to the on-card signature and the popularity of the player.
+It’s fair to say that it’s expensive, but that’s likely due to the on-card signature and the player’s popularity.

 2009 Stephen Curry National Treasures RPA RC #206